-Go beyond combinatorial and pairwise testing and cover 100% of requirements in the optimal minimum set of tests.
+Go beyond combinatorial and pairwise testing and cover 100% of requirements in the smallest number of tests.

-Significantly reduce the amount of time software testers spend manually repairing existing test cases in response to changes.
+Significantly reduce the amount of time software testers spend manually repairing existing test cases when a change is made.

 Prevent scope by accurately estimate the cost of new software development and changes to existing systems.